Tzintzun444/pswrd_entropy_gen/pswrd_entropy_gen/README.md

                   }
 ```

-Next, creates the 'password' list, where will be stored all characters of the password.
+Next, creates the 'password' list, here will be stored all characters of the password.
 Then, a for loop adds 1
 character of each of the character types if those are 'True' in the parameters above, this ensures that at least
 1 of each type was added.